 - Acres: 9,085

 - State/Zip: Texas 78832

 - Status: Available

-Located on the southern edge of the Edwards Plateau just before the hills give way to the South Texas Plains, Pinon Ranchs 10,318+/- acres are a fusion of the Hill Country and South Texas.
+REDUCED PRICE!
+Located on the southern edge of the Edwards Plateau just before the hills give way to the South Texas Plains, Pinon Ranch's 9,085+/- acres are a fusion of the Hill Country and South Texas.
 Dramatic topography, unspoiled vistas, and diverse plant species - including a rare proliferation of extraordinary pinon pine trees - make this recreational paradise unique in its class of elite Texas ranches.

 Owned and operated for decades by the the same family, Pinon epitomizes the larger-than-life Texas ranch culture.
 The ranch features towering cliffs, hidden caves, countless miles of jeep trails, Native American artifacts, and clear night skies that stretch beyond the imagination.
 The year-round big game hunting opportunities will occupy your dreams by night, then challenge your wit and stamina by day.
 This describes the experience that awaits you at Pinon.

-Location: The ranch is+20 miles north of Brackettville, with over 4 miles of frontage on the east side of FM 674.
+Location: The ranch is+20 miles north of Brackettville, with almost 3 miles of frontage on the east side of FM 674.
 The ranch is approximately 120 miles west of San Antonio and 50 miles from Del Rio.

 Habitat: The ranch features 4.5 miles of the W. Nueces River and associated riparian habitat running north-south through the property.
 The river in this area is dry most of the time, but it can flow and hold water in pools after rain events.
 The hills and valleys on opposite sides of this river bottom provide fantastic views across the ranch.
 Topographical relief ranges from approximately 1,540 to over 2,020, nearly 500 feet!
 There are numerous great locations to glass wildlife from the hilltops and plan a stalk.